Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 An old Mormon wagon

-This historic museum educates visitors about Utah’s Indigenous past and what life was like for settlers on the frontier in the early days of the state.
-This southern Utah excursion is the perfect outing for history lovers and museum frequenters alike.
+This historic site educates visitors about Utah’s Indigenous past and what life was like for settlers on the frontier in the early days of the state.
+It’s the perfect outing for history lovers and museum frequenters alike.

 St. George Dinosaur Discovery Site